 • Decanter: 98 points, highlighting its “incredible finesse, with tannins that glide across the palate.”

-This means investors can expect both near-term drinking pleasure and long-term cellaring potential, a rare combination that adds to its investment appeal.
+That means you can expect both near-term drinking pleasure and long-term cellaring potential, a rare combination that adds real weight to its investment case.

 Lafite Rothschild 2019 taste and rating